adamzinder/SPA-Repo-Test/spa-sso-example-application/README.md

 # Start the server

 8. Run the server using the following command.
 You may need to preface the command with sudo if you run into issues.

     ```bash
         netlify dev
     ```
+    A new browser window will automatically open to http://localhost:8888 with the app running.

 ## Need help?